 Strengths

-+Strong fit for written-content monetization
++Strong fit for written-content monetisation at any audience scale

 Trade-offs

-−10 percent platform fee + payment processing
+−10 percent platform fee plus Stripe payment processing

-−Limited customization of subscriber experience
+−Limited customisation of subscriber experience and branding

 Cost